 Why You Don’t Have to Worry About the Mark of the Beast

-2020 has been a crazy year.
-In times like these, many Christians look to end times prophecy voices to try to make sense of it.
-This is illustrated in the shortage of coins in America in July, which has predictably triggered a new wave of speculation that this may be the signs of a new … Continue reading Why You Don’t Have to Worry About the Mark of the Beast
+In times like these, many Christians look to end times prophecy voices to try to make sense of world in which we live.
+This is illustrated in the shortage of coins in America in July, which has predictably triggered a new wave of speculation that this may be the signs of a new cashless society … Continue reading Why You Don’t Have to Worry About the Mark of the Beast

 The Origin, Development, and Future of Assemblies of God Eschatology: A PhD Thesis